Ä¢¹½Ö±²¥

 United States Map icon

-Committee members will be elected by Ä¢¹½Ö±²¥ members in their region and will serve all Ä¢¹½Ö±²¥ members
+Committee members are elected by Ä¢¹½Ö±²¥ members in their region and serve all Ä¢¹½Ö±²¥ members

 two people icon